ekwan/PyQuiver/README.md

 ## Tutorial

+what is an isotopologue

+roughly speaking how is a KIE calculated

+how do you call up quiver

+config files lite

+running the demo

+understanding the results

 *PyQuiver* supports many types of inputs and offers two interfaces for general use: the command line and an [IPython Notebook](https://ipython.org/notebook.html).

 To run *PyQuiver* from the command line, simply move to the `src/` directory and input the following command: